mcarifio/explore.wxt/README.md

-# wxt-notes
+# wxt-walkthrough

-Explore [wxt](https://wxt.dev/), a framework to write chrome plugins.
-See [./notes/](./notes/) for more.
+Explore [wxt](https://wxt.dev/), a framework to write chrome plugins by walking through their documentation and examples.
+See [my notes](./pj/note/) for more.

 ## start

 ### start nodejs

+The wxt documentation traffics in node, so let's start there as well.
+There are several ways to install node and then wxt.
+I avoided the package manager because the versions are often dated.
-The wxt documentation traffics in node, so I started there.
-I installed asdf, then nodejs, updated/installed `pnpm` and `npm` and then install installed `wxt@latest`.
+So I installed asdf, then nodejs, updated/installed `pnpm` and `npm` and then install installed `wxt@latest`.

 ```bash
 $ p='' output='' OLDPS1="$PS1" PS1="\$p " ## now you can paste all the commands below wholesale with (set -x; <paste> ) 2>&1 | tee -p /dev/stderr | wl-copy